awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

 ### Prerequisites<a name="cloudwatch-notifications-prerequisites"></a>

-Before you create event rules for use in your AWS CodePipeline operations, you should do the following:
+Before you create event rules for use in your CodePipeline operations, you should do the following:
 + Complete the CloudWatch Events prerequisites\.
 For this information, see [Regional Endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/GettingSetup_cwe.html#CWE_Prerequisites)\.
 + Familiarize yourself with events, rules, and targets in CloudWatch Events\.
 For more information, see [What Is Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)\.
 + Create the target or targets you will use in your event rules, such as an Amazon SNS notification topic\.

 ### Send a Notification Whenever Pipeline State Changes \(Console\)<a name="monitoring-cloudwatch-events-about"></a>

-These steps show how to use the CloudWatch console to create a rule to send notifications of changes in AWS CodePipeline\.
+These steps show how to use the CloudWatch console to create a rule to send notifications of changes in CodePipeline\.

-**To create a CloudWatch Events rule with AWS CodePipeline as the event source**
+**To create a CloudWatch Events rule with CodePipeline as the event source**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.